Back to Work Allowance

 Financial assistance is available to employees who qualify for the Back to Work Allowance to further their employment potential, for example, help with interviews, literacy or computer skills.

-The Very Long Term Unemployed Programme is closed from 1 May 2009.
+The Very Long Term Unemployed Programme is closed since 1 May 2009.
 Under this programme, if you had been in receipt of a qualifying payment for 5 years or more, you could continue to receive your payment, plus an additional weekly payment of €44.50 per week for up to six weeks while you were getting training from an employer.
 After this six week period, you transferred to the Back to Work Allowance if you continued to remain in employment.
 In addition, you also received two payments of €254 when:

 Further information is available from the Department of Social Protection: